rurreac/slider/README.md

 ```
 make <TARGET> UPX_BRUTE=yes
 ```
 Makefiles for building [Server](server/cmd) or [Client](client/cmd) only, are also included just in case it fits best your purpose.
-But be aware that size wise the difference between a full build and a server or client build is slightly noticeable, and the more compression the less noticeable.
-Generally speaking you would like to stick with the full binary.
+The combined Slider Server/Client binary is the recommended way to go but standalone Client binaries are available for download as well.

 ## Server